La Paz (Bolivia) in 3 Days

 Basilica de San Francisco

 After breakfast, we set off to see La Paz.
 The secret is to do everything slowly, which incidentally I’m rather good at.
-We start at the 18th century Basilica of San Francisco, where we take a guided tour.
-You can just look round the church but the tour is well worth doing.
-This costs 20 bolivianos (£2.40) and includes the cloisters, the church, then up a tiny, dark staircase onto the roof.
+We start at the 18th century Basilica de San Francisco, where we take a guided tour.

-Just as I poke my head through the door onto the roof, someone throws themselves off the tower block opposite.
+Just as I poke my head through the door to the roof, someone throws themselves off the tower block opposite.
 It takes a while for my eyes to adjust to the light.
 Then I spot the rope.
 It was a bungee jump – phew!

-Once I have calmed down and caught my breath from climbing onto a church roof at altitude, we can enjoy the wonderful views and see how each roof tile is unique because men made them by shaping clay round their thighs.
+Once I have calmed down and caught my breath from climbing onto a church roof at altitude, we can enjoy the wonderful views and see how each roof tile is unique, because men made them by shaping clay round their thighs.

 Museo Nacional de Arte